One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 How to Add and Remove Owners/Users in Google Search Console

-Now you know the difference between owners and users, here’s how to add (and remove them) in GSC:
+Now you know the difference between owners and users, here’s how to add (and remove them) in Google Search Console:

 - Go to Settings in the left panel